jbedford18/readme-generator/README.md

 ## Installation
 VS studios, user must have node.js and npm inquirer as well
 ## Usage
-To quickly produce a read me
+To quickly produce a read me by using the command line
 ## Credit
 jbedford18
 ## License